castacks/castacks.github.io/2021-08-31-xplane-ros.md

 </figure>
 <!-- ![XPlaneROS Arch](images/xplane_ros_arch.png) -->

-In addition, we decided to integrate **ROSPlane** with **XPlaneROS** for the controllers.
-A whole traffic-pattern following was run using the path following algorithms and PID controllers.
-There have been some extensions to ROSPlane like employing a proper takeoff, additional control loops for vertical velocity rates and a rudimentary landing sequence.
+In addition, we decided to integrate **rosplane** with **XPlaneROS** for the controllers. rosplane makes use of Dubins' Path Theory and Vector Fields for waypoint following and uses PID controllers.
+A whole traffic-pattern following was run using the stack.
+There have also been some extensions to rosplane like employing a proper takeoff, additional control loops for vertical velocity rates and a rudimentary autonomous landing sequence.

 <!-- [![Autonomous Takeoff with XPlaneROS](https://img.youtube.com/vi/StTqXEQ2l-Y/0.jpg)](https://www.youtube.com/watch?v=UGCb0Ccn-VI&list=PLeWqkg3BNnzHeSgbRMOHzG30cd8xPP357&index=1 "Autonomous Takeoff with XplaneROS") -->

 {% youtube UGCb0Ccn-VI %}

 ## Repository Access
-The repository for XPlaneRos can be found [here](https://bitbucket.org/castacks/xplane_ros/src/master/).
+The repository for XPlaneROS can be found [here](https://github.com/castacks/xplane_ros).
 The accompanying README gives details on how to setup and run the codebase.

 ## Controller Tuning Tools